Melinda Carla Dumitrescu nasce a Sinaia (Romania) nel Dicembre del 1975, in una famiglia di musicisti.

 We will not be liable to you in respect of any special, indirect or consequential loss or damage.

-The full name of our company is Engiweb Ltd.
+The company managing the website is Engiweb Ltd.

 Data Protection Registration Number: ZA204431.

 If you have any questions related to this Website, please contact us.